JoeyStanley/real/_posts/2018-03-18-making-vowel-plots-in-r-part-1.md

 ```
 ![](/images/plots/vowel_plots_1/plot11.png)

 The points themselves aren't very enlightening.
-To ad some pizzazz, I'm going to use `geom_label`.
-This is essentially the same thing at `geom_point` because it makes a scatterplot, but instead of dots it'll print this nice little labels.
+To add some pizzazz, I'm going to use `geom_label`.
+This is essentially the same thing at `geom_point` because it makes a scatterplot, but instead of dots it'll print these nice little labels.
 Of course, you have to tell `ggplot` what text to use for these labels, so we'll tell it to use the text in the `vowel` column in the `means` dataset.

 ```r
 ggplot(means, aes(x = mean_F2, y = mean_F1, label = vowel)) +